AdobeDocs/experience-platform.en/help/sandboxes/ui/user-guide.md

 Resetting a production or development sandbox deletes all resources associated with that sandbox (schemas, datasets, and so on), while maintaining the sandbox's name and associated permissions.
 This "clean" sandbox continues to be available under the same name for users that have access to it.

 Select the sandbox you want to reset from the list of sandboxes.
-In the right-navigation panel that appears, select **[!UICTONROL Sandbox reset]**.
+In the right-navigation panel that appears, select **[!UICONTROL Sandbox reset]**.

 ![](../images/ui/reset-sandbox.png)